kubernetes-sigs/cluster-api/docs/book/src/reference/glossary.md

 They include metadata, MinReadySeconds, NodeDrainTimeout, NodeVolumeDetachTimeout and NodeDeletionTimeout but are not limited to be expanded in the future.

+### In-place update

+Any change to a Machine spec, that is performed without deleting the machines and creating a new one.

+Note: changing [in-place mutable fields](#in-place-mutable-fields) is not considered an in-place upgrade.

 ### Instance

 see [Server](#server)